-Amortised cost is calculated by taking into account any discount or premium and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included as finance costs in the Statement of Premium Loss.
-This dategory generally applies to borrowings.
+Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+The EIR amortisation is included as finance costs in the Statement of Profit and Loss.
+This category generally applies to borrowings.